andrejd/ng-classify-brunch/README.md

 [brunch.io](http://brunch.io)

 ### Installation

+Install the plugin via npm with npm install --save ng-classify-brunch.

-Install plugin manually by adding text below to your package file inside your `brunch` application:
+Or, do manual install by adding text below to your package file inside your `brunch` application:

 `"ng-classify-brunch": "git+https://github.com/AndrejD/ng-classify-brunch.git",`